American Museum of Natural History

 Teaching Tips | Science | Pedagogy |

-- The science findings described in the film, particularly the release of large amount of carbon into the atmosphere as permafrost thaws, may be overwhelming to some learners, and as with many aspects of global change, educators should consider how to help students process the information.
+- The science findings described in the film, particularly the release of large amount of carbon into the atmosphere as permafrost thaws, may be overwhelming to some learners.
+As with many aspects of global change, educators should consider how to help students process the information.

 - Prior knowledge of the carbon cycle, photosynthesis, and respiration would be beneficial to viewers.